kindohm/composer-night-2017-06-13/readme.md

-This repository contains the code used for
-Mike Hodnick's performance at Composer Night at Studio Z in St. Paul, Minnesota, USA on
-June 13, 2017.
+Source code for a performance at Composer Night at Studio Z in St. Paul, Minnesota, USA on June 13, 2017.